vincss/mcsleepingserverstarter/README.md

 # mcsleepingserverstarter
-Put your minecraft server to rest, while SleepingServerStarter watch !
+Put your minecraft server to rest, while SleepingServerStarter is watching !